e-oloughlin/wait.js/README.md

 # Wait.js
-A javacript plugin for correlating functionality with the position of a DOM element relative to the viewport.
+A javascript plugin for correlating functionality with the visibility of a DOM element within the viewport.
 Use this plugin to control what happens when a HTML element becomes visible within the viewport.

 ## Getting Started